Prescott shines as Cowboys beat Brady's Bucs

 On Dallas' next possession, Prescott made 20-yard passes to Schultz and CeeDee Lamb before finding Schultz for an 11-yard score to round off a 91-yard drive.

-Prescott picked out Michael Gallup at the back of the end zone on the Cowboys' first possession after half-time, before Julio Jones managed to hang on to a 30-yard pass from Brady to get the Bucs on the board.
+Victory looked assured when Prescott, who tied for a league-high 15 interceptions despite missing five games of the regular season, picked out Michael Gallup at the back of the end zone on the Cowboys' first possession after half-time.

-Prescott then made an 18-yard touchdown pass to Lamb in the fourth quarter before finishing with 305 yards, completing 25 of his 33 pass attempts.
+Julio Jones then managed to hang on to a 30-yard pass from Brady to get the Bucs on the board, but Prescott made an 18-yard touchdown pass to Lamb in the fourth quarter to finish with 305 yards, completing 25 of his 33 pass attempts.

-Brady actually had 351 yards, making 35 of a whopping 66 passes, and the veteran salvaged some pride with a late touchdown pass to Cameron Brate.
+Brady salvaged some pride with a late touchdown pass to Cameron Brate and actually finished with 351 yards, making 35 of a whopping 66 passes.

 Divisional round fixtures